 b.
 Forms: Ideal nature exists as blueprint, original of the mirror image, copies ‘share in' the original, ‘participation'.

 c.
 Two views of God.
 Source of things: (Republic)

 (Timeaus) Demiurge (Architect) looks to World of Forms and impresses forms on the "receptacle", a mishmash of the four elements.

 2. Recollection -- In order to know "catness" you had to have immediate cognitive access to catness in the World of the Forms.
 And you did!
 As a disembodied soul before you were ever born.
 (Preexistence of soul and reincarnation.)

 3. Platonic dualism.
 You are an immaterial soul in a material body.
 And the real you is the soul, imprisoned in this nasty matter.

-4. Christian platonism (St. Augustine) : The forms are in the mind of God.
+4. Christian platonism (Promoted by St. Augustine who will influence Thomas Aquinas) : The forms are in the mind of God.
 Sometimes called 'divine ideas' or ‘divine exemplars'.

 1. Agrees with Plato that we do know more than what raw sense data could give us.
 We need to know the Form.
 Form is a key concept.

 2. Disagrees with Plato on the nature of the forms.
 There is no World of Forms.